Hospitality and Tourism Management Degree

 *Transitioning from the College of Engineering Technology; to be completed July 1, 2019.
 See story for more information.

-The hospitality and tourism management major prepares students for a wide variety of careers in food and beverage management, hotel/resort management, travel management, food marketing and distribution, and event management.
+The hospitality and tourism management degree prepares students for a wide variety of careers in food and beverage management, hotel/resort management, travel management, food marketing and distribution, and event management.

 An intersection of business and technology